-After early morning picking, grapes were held overnight in cold storage before pressing.
+Following early morning picking, grapes were held overnight in cold storage before pressing.
 Barrel fermentation with native yeast followed.
-The Viognier was aged for seven months in one- to four-year-old French oak puncheons before bottling in May 2014.
-The lees were stirred during and after fermentation enhancing the rich mouth feel while preserving the wine’s inherent balanced acidity.
+The Viognier was aged for seven months in one- to four-year-old French oak puncheons before bottling in May 2015.
+The lees were stirred during fermentation enhancing the rich mouthfeel while preserving the wine’s inherent balanced acidity.

 The mild Carneros climate of our new estate Viognier block from the Larry Hyde & Sons Vineyard allows for long fruit hang time, showcasing delicate floral aromas and crisp acidity, while the Home Ranch Vineyard in St. Helena contributes richly expressive stone fruit flavors, spice, weight and texture.
 Each vineyard adds different varietal characteristics to the wine that blend flawlessly.
 The wine’s aroma presents a stunning mixture of citrus, apricot, white flower and jasmine that evolve to rose petal and tropical fruit nuances.
 On the palate, there is a balance of lush peach, pear and orange blossom with creamy, yet focused acidity that continues to the bright, lingering finish.